datastax/dsbulk/changelog/README.md

 - [improvement] DAT-109: Refactor setting initialization and validation.
 - [improvement] DAT-146: Optimize load workflow for multiple files.
 - [bug]: DAT-151: Unload workflow hangs when a destination file already exists.
+- [improvement] DAT-155: Make dsbulk script more friendly for use in a DSE installation.

 ### 1.0.0-beta1